Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning models have been extensively applied to various fields.
-However, they usually rely on large amounts of data for training to achieve high performance.
+{Deep learning models have been extensively applied across various domains, including image recognition~\cite{nc1,nc2}, natural language processing~\cite{nc3,nc4}, generative adversarial networks~\cite{intro1,intro4}, and industrial applications such as multimodal arc detection~\cite{intro2,intro3}.} However, they usually rely on large amounts of data for training to achieve high performance.
 In real-world scenarios, it is often difficult to obtain data for all necessary classes at once, leading to data arriving in multiple phases.
 Moreover, the classes appearing in different phases are typically non-overlapping.
 Consequently, AI models often need to learn new classes gradually.
 With privacy and memory constraints, models can only access data from the current phase and are restricted to retrieve data from previous phases.
 Research has found that under these circumstances, models are susceptible to catastrophic forgetting~\cite{french1999catastrophic}, a phenomenon characterized by a substantial decline in performance on previously learned tasks.
 Therefore, enabling models to continually learn new knowledge without forgetting old knowledge is one key challenge for promoting the widespread application of deep learning based AI across various fields.